cardboardcomputer/visage/README.md

 - indices `52`-`61` are eye/head transforms
 - index `62` is the elapsed time (in seconds) phone-side

-The full list of data indicies are as follows:
+The full list of data indices are:

 ```
 // blendshapes: